nathan-judges/dukestreet/PRD.md

 Prioritization: Implement features section by section, starting from the top of the homepage and working downwards.
 Prioritize core functionality (layout, content, responsive design) before detailed micro-animations.
 Animations should be layered in after the core layout and content of a section are visually accurate and responsive.

 Security: Always prioritize secure coding practices, especially for form handling and API key management.
-The AI must ensure that sensitive information (e.g., API keys) is never exposed on the client-side.
+The AI must ensure that sensitive information (e.g., API keys) is never exposed on the client-side where it can be directly accessed by users.

 Simplicity & Efficiency: Adhere to the low-cost and efficient nature of the project.
 Avoid overly complex solutions when simpler alternatives exist.
 The AI should prioritize lean implementations and avoid over-engineering for this low-cost project, focusing on essential functionality and clean code.